jmrat34/jmrat34/README.md

 ## Projects

-Projects and lab documentation coming soon.
+Home projects and lab documentation coming soon!

 <!--
 **jmrat34/jmrat34** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.